 To be a great mechanic, you should possess superb communication skills because you’ll be in a customer service-based industry.
 If people like you and you're excellent at what you do, then that can make you stand out in the industry.
 You may also find that you service repeat customers, and even referral-based ones.

 You should also have a solid work ethic, above-average problem solving and diagnostic skills, and superior technical aptitude.

-Finding The Right Auto Mechanic School
+Finding the Right Auto Mechanic School

 With so many schools offering similar programs, it’s important to be armed with information so you can make the right choice.
 There are some main elements to look for when choosing a mechanic school.

-- Certified: It is important to attend a school certified by the National Automotive Technicians Education Foundation (NATEF).
+- Certification: It is important to attend a school certified by the National Automotive Technicians Education Foundation (NATEF).
 The NATEF certification proves that the school is exceptionally equipped to prepare you for all aspects of the mechanic job.

 - Practical learning: Auto mechanics need hands-on training alongside their coursework.
 Make sure the school you’re thinking about attending provides both classroom and practical experience, meaning it teaches you to work on an actual vehicle and its parts.

 - Curriculum: Is the school you’re thinking about staying ahead of the curve?
 Does it provide you with bumper-to-bumper instruction?
 Also, is it on top of all the latest technology most automobiles come equipped with, and will it be able to teach you how to maintain these cars?